Calliandra californica (Baja Fairy Duster) Seeds

 Care and Cultivation:

-• Full sun for best flowering
+• Prefers full sun to light shade for best growth and flowering

 Frost Tolerance and Cold Hardiness: